Understanding the Detailed Floor Plan of a Residence: An In-Depth Analysis

 The first dimension is typically an overall dimension.
 So this is saying that it's right around 60 feet, 7 inches.
 The dimension line, I go to the slash right here.

-The hashed areas on the outside represents the brick veneer.
-So again, what we're showing is that the dimension of 80 foot 7 is going from the outside framing on the left up to the dimension line over and down, I'm just following down over here, to the outside framing right here.
+The hashed areas on the outside represent the brick veneer.
+So again, what we're showing is that the dimension of 80 feet 7 inches is going from the outside framing on the left to the dimension line over and down, following it here, to the outside framing on the right.
 So the first string is typically overall.

-The second string is typically major bumps in the building.
-So what we're saying is that it's 7 feet from the outside of the framing at this corner to the outside of the framing at this corner, and it's 48 foot 9 from the outside corner here over to the outside corner of the porch over here on the right, and it's 4 foot 10 from the outside corner of the porch to the outside corner of the building.
-The next string in, what we're trying to do is to indicate measurements from wall face to wall face.
+The second string typically represents major bumps in the building.
+So what we're saying is that it's 7 feet from the outside of the framing at this corner to the outside of the framing at this corner, and it's 48 feet 9 inches from the outside corner here to the outside corner of the porch on the right, and it's 4 feet 10 inches from the outside corner of the porch to the outside corner of the building.
+The next string, we're trying to indicate measurements from wall face to wall face.

-You'll see that it's 5 foot 7 1⁄2 from the outside left face of the framing here to the right face of the framing here.
+You'll see that it's 5 feet 7 1⁄2 inches from the outside left face of the framing here to the right face of the framing here.
 Now, this next dimension, you can see that the line is not quite a solid line.
-It is what we would call a center line, and this is showing that it's 5 foot 8 from this corner of the framing to the center line of the window, and 5 foot 7 1⁄2 from the center line of the window over to this corner of the framing.
+It is what we would call a centerline, and this is showing that it's 5 feet 8 inches from this corner of the framing to the centerline of the window, and 5 feet 7 1⁄2 inches from the centerline of the window over to this corner of the framing.

-You can see a note right here.
-You see a number inside a hexagon.
+You can see a note here with a number inside a hexagon.
 That is the window symbol number.

 So what's happening is this window in this master bedroom is window symbol number 5, and when we start getting into the window schedule, you will learn more about this specific window number 5.
-Over here in the bathroom towards the left, you can see there's a symbol number 4, and if I pan over, you can see that window 4 is 4 foot 3, the center of the window is 4 foot 3 from the outside corner of the framing to the center line of the window.
+In the bathroom on the left, you can see the symbol number 4, and if I pan over, you can see that window 4 is 4 feet 3 inches, with the center of the window at 4 feet 3 inches from the outside corner of the framing to the centerline of the window.
 Okay, so let's continue on this string.
-We had the 5 foot 7 1⁄2 outside corner to edge of the wall, 5 foot 8 to center line of window.
+We had the 5 feet 7 1⁄2 inches outside corner to edge of the wall, 5 feet 8 inches to centerline of window.

-I see the window symbol, and I also see a keynote, and then once again, I'm continuing my dimensions to the corners of the framing, and again, you can notice here it's 8 foot 1 from this corner to the center line of the column here, 4,5 from the center line of the column, center line of the door, and so on and so forth.
+I see the window symbol and a keynote, and then once again, I'm continuing my dimensions to the corners of the framing, and again, you can notice here it's 8 feet 1 inch from this corner to the centerline of the column here, 4 feet 5 inches from the centerline of the column to the centerline of the door, and so on and so forth.
 So again, you're seeing consistencies in the drawings.
 If I look over here on the left-hand side, again, I have my overall dimension string.

 I'm showing a dimension for this pop-out.
-It's like 2 foot 6 from this corner over to this corner down here, and then again, you're seeing major bumps in the building, so the 2,6, the 2,9 foot 2,29 foot 2, the 11 foot 5, and so on and so forth.
-The third string in, interior walls, and also showing dimensions to center lines of windows.
+It's 2 feet 6 inches from this corner over to this corner down here, and then again, you're seeing major bumps in the building, so the 2 feet 6 inches, the 2 feet 9 inches, 29 feet 2 inches, the 11 feet 5 inches, and so on and so forth.
+The third string, interior walls, and also showing dimensions to centerlines of windows.

 All windows have window symbol numbers on them, and again, it's consistent throughout the building.